 - PROS: Chapters within this model have more credibility and staying power as an official municipal committee.
 It is more likely that your chapter will be in existence for many years to come, as your municipality will seek to fill any vacancies on the committee when they arise.
-Any funds you raise will be held in a special account by the municipality. - CONS: The chapter is subject to Massachusetts Open Meeting Law, which requires that all meeting agendas be posted 48 hours in advance, meeting minutes be published, and committee members cannot deliberate as a group outside of public meetings.
+Any funds you raise will be held in a special account by the municipality, so there is no need to open a bank account. - CONS: The chapter is subject to Massachusetts Open Meeting Law, which requires that all meeting agendas be posted 48 hours in advance, meeting minutes be published, and committee members cannot deliberate as a group outside of public meetings.
 Your Select Board or City Council decides who gets approved to serve on the chapter committee.

 OPTION 3: Launch a 501c3 Nonprofit.
 Organizing an official nonprofit today is much easier if you use the IRS' EZ Application.
-Organizing as a 501c3 nonprofit does confer an added degree of credibility, but you should only consider this option if you are fully committed, as there is a \$275 application fee.
+Organizing as a 501c3 nonprofit does confer an added degree of credibility, but you should only consider this option if you are fully committed, as there is a \$400 application fee.
 You also need to incorporate within the state of Massachusetts (\$35 fee).